-- On the authority of Wa'il ibn Hajr 4, "Once when I prayed with the Prophet 4. he placed his right hand over his left upon his chest."
+- 1.4.
+On the chest; this is a confirmed practice of the Prophet 3.4. - On the authority of Wa'il ibn Hajr, "Once when I prayed with the Prophet ## he placed his right hand over his left upon his chest."
 (Recorded by Ibn Khuzaimah, who considered it authentic, and by Abu Daawud and An-Nasaa'i with the wording, "Then he put his right hand over the back of his left wrist and forearm." - 1.5.
 Below the navel according to Hanafi. - Based upon the narration, "Verily it is from the sunnah to place the palms over the palms below the navel in prayer."
 (Recorded by Ahmad, Abu Daawad who declared it weak or unauthentic) - 1.6.
-Below the chest according to Shaafi'i. - This is what was understood from the narration of Wa'il ibn Hajr 49 which was mentioned earlier.
+Below the chest according to Shaafi'i. - This is what was understood from the narration of Wa'il ibn Hajr which was mentioned earlier.